jesselau76/ebook-GPT-translator/README.md

 ## Disclaimer:

-The purpose of this project is only applicable to books that have entered the public domain and is not intended for use with copyrighted material.
-We strongly advise users to read the copyright information carefully before using this project and to comply with relevant laws and regulations in order to protect their own and others' rights.
+This project is intended for use with public domain books and materials only.
+It is not designed for use with copyrighted content.
+Users are strongly advised to carefully review copyright information before utilizing this project and to adhere to relevant laws and regulations in order to protect their own rights and the rights of others.

-In no event shall the authors or developers be liable for any loss or damage caused by the use of this project.
-Users assume all risks associated with the use of this project.
-Users must confirm that they have obtained permission from the original copyright holder or used open source PDF/EPUB files before using this project to avoid potential copyright risks.
+The authors and developers of this project shall not be held responsible for any loss or damage resulting from the use of this project.
+Users assume all risks associated with its use.
+It is the responsibility of users to ensure they have obtained permission from the original copyright holder or used open-source PDF, EPUB, or MOBI files before employing this project to avoid potential copyright risks.

 If you have any concerns or suggestions about the use of this project, please contact us through the issues section.